AlienVault OTX

 READER NOTE

-The parameter Pulse IDs is required to run this command.
+Pulse IDs is a required parameter to run this command.

 Input